 I hold a Post-Graduate Diploma in Transactional Analysis Psychotherapeutic Counselling (Distinction) from the Metanoia Institute and a Foundation Certificate in Interpersonal and Counselling Skills.

 I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and abide by their ethical framework.
-I am therefore committed to my own personal development as a practitioner: I attend regular clinical supervision to support my work and am in my fifth year of an MSc/Diploma in Transactional Analysis Psychotherapy.
+I am therefore committed to my own personal development as a practitioner: I attend regular clinical supervision to support my work and am in my sixth year of an MSc/Diploma in Transactional Analysis Psychotherapy.
 I am also a member of the European Association for Transactional Analysis (EATA) and the International Association of Relational Transactional Analysis (IARTA).

 If you would like to arrange an initial session, please email me on: [email protected] or call/text me on 07985 676316.